YDWK/YDWK/README.md

 ## Problems this wrapper solves

-You might ask why should i use this wrapper when there is already a kotlin wrapper out there.
+You might ask why should I use this wrapper when there is already a kotlin wrapper out there.
 Well, this wrapper is made to solve the following problems:

 - This wrapper aims to be as simple and as fast as possible while still being easy to use and understand